florinel-chis/mage-seo/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Laravel SEO Platform to production environments.
+This guide covers deploying MageSEO to production environments.

 ## Table of Contents